FrancoLiberali/cql/docs/badaas-orm/tutorial.rst

 As you can see, again we only get the Paris in France.

-In this fifth tutorial we have used dynamic conditions, for more details you can read :ref:`badaas-orm/advanced_query:Dynamic operators`.
+In this tutorial we have used dynamic conditions, for more details you can read :ref:`badaas-orm/advanced_query:Dynamic operators`.